Airlock On Delivery Vessel, Helmet On

 “Just two of you?!
 I find that hard to believe.”

 “Oh, we’re not, I assure you.
 This little effort has your own government’s stamp of approval on it — a diplomatic maneuver, nothing more.
-They set things up themselves with a massive tax on the natives, causing riots and civil war; those are the proceeds in that little case, payment for our services.
+They set things up themselves with a massive tax on the natives, causing riots and civil war; those are half the proceeds in that little case, payment for our services.
 Then, when things were ripe, we made one of our own patented raids, and — Well.
 You don’t really need the details, now do you?
-Suffice it to say, we have every right to the case, just as you’ve undeniably earned your payment.”
+Suffice it to say, we have every right to that case, just as you’ve undeniably earned your payment.”
 He smiled, hoisting several pounds of moustache wax.
 I wanted to put my armored fist through those perfect teeth but thought better of it.
 Instead, I brought out my I.D. reader.

 “So, which of you pays for my services?”
 I asked.